 Apple News in the news

 Apple News has also been somewhat controversial.
 Apple wants publishers to be on the platform but offers little incentive.
-The app offers curation via editors, but this means a story can live or die based on what they choose to feature.
+The app offers curation via human editors, but this means a story can live or die based on what they choose to feature.

-The issue being that these publications still needed to develop and support apps, which they would have to pay developers to make.
+One problem was that these publications still needed to develop and support apps, which they would have to pay developers to make.

 "Apple News showcases so much great journalism, and we're excited to help bring it to life in new ways with Apple News+ audio stories and a new daily news show, Apple News Today.
 We also greatly value our many local news partners — our new local news feature highlights their work for readers who live, and are interested, in those communities."